About UsGood Child Transitional Center

 In 1984, the Center moved from the Wildermere Beach Congregational Church to a larger facility at St Peter’s Episcopal Church.
 In October of 2008, Good Child Development Center moved into a facility that was designed and built for the program.
 It is now located at 170 Old Point Road in Milford.
 The center is now considered a “green” building and can accommodate more children.

 In 2023, Good Child Development Center extended its services to the Town of Orange and surrounding neighbors with ABA specialized toddler and preschool center.
-Good Child Transitional Center will provide education and ABA services for children ages 2-6 years old.
+Good Child Transitional Center will provide education and ABA services for children ages 18 months-6 years old.

 The objectives of Good Child Transitional Center are to enhance communication and language skills, enhance behaviors that are helpful and decrease behaviors that are harmful or affect learning, and enhance and promote behavior changes more effectively with positive instead of negative consequences.
 Early Intensive Behavior Intervention (EIBI) is used to teach social, adaptive, communication, and functional skills.